opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

     <figure markdown="span">
       ![Step 6](../../assets/guides/lightning-step-6.jpg){ width="300" loading=lazy}
       <figcaption>
-        Lastly, connect your headphones to the audio interface.
+        Connect your headphones to the audio interface.
 Voila!
 Your setup is complete and ready to use.
       </figcaption>
     </figure>